 Kinzie Capital Partners: We invest in lower middle market companies amidst transition with a focus on the consumer, manufactured products and business services industries.
 Whether a company is experiencing a generational shift, period of high growth or changes in business cycles, we seek opportunities to create lasting change in today’s disruptive environment by leveraging technology and a strong operational focus to eliminate inefficiencies and unlock new business opportunities.

-Our principals have a long tenure and a successful track record of sourcing and executing complex transactions and implementing operational improvements.
+Our principals have a long tenure of sourcing and executing complex transactions while implementing operational improvements.
 In addition, we have a unique strategic alliance with Clarity Partners, which specializes in management and technology consulting.
 In total, Kinzie has assembled an in-house team of technology, industry and operations experts that are readily available to assist with due diligence and work closely with our portfolio companies to execute our shared strategic vision.

 IVCA: Why did the firm decide to join the Illinois Venture Capital Association?